epfl-ada/ada-2024-project-lil0mohammadali/README.md

 - Get the Channels of Interest (CoI):
     - filter out all channels which do not belong to the category _"News & Politics"_.
 For this we use the `df_channels_en.tsv` dataframe.
     - We only focus on channels providing News Updates having a highly activity.
 We only keep the channels with an average activity above *56* (corresponds to 4 videos per day).
-For this we use timeseries data `the df_timeseries_en.tsv`.
+For this we use timeseries data the `df_timeseries_en.tsv`.
         - to ease the handling of the big dataframes we do an initial filtering of `yt_metadata.jsonl` with the CoI obtained so far.
     - even though the authors of the Youniverse dataset already filtered non-english speaking channels it turns out that there are still a important fraction of Hindi and other languages News channel.
 We filter thus the CoI obtained by the two previous points using a LLM to predict the language of the channel.
-For this we sample 10 video titles and description and filter the channels which are predicted to be english in less than *60%*.
+For this we sample 5 video titles and description and filter out the channels which have at least one non-english predicted video.

 - Get the Videos of Intrest (VoI)
     - Only keepp videos from the CoI in `yt_metadata.jsonl`.